What is your role in FICEBO?

 Your favorite book and why?

 I don’t have a single favorite book.
-In my down time I read a lot besides science; recently, Kazuo Ishiguro has made a deep impression on me.
+In my down time I read a lot besides science, varying from Scandinavian crime noir to 20th century history.